Feminism in Kenya: 2010: constitutional reforms

+2020: Protests

+In 10 December 2024, thousands of people, mostly women, marched in the capital city, Nairobi, in protest against a wave of femicides.
+Some smaller groups also marched in other towns.
+The main demand was for the government to take action.
+Despite the protest being peaceful, the police used tear gas to disperse the group in Nairobi.

 Anti-discrimination laws

 In Kenya, women are protected from discrimination by the law.
 These laws include the (2010), for instance, the constitutional provisions found in The Constitution of the Republic of Kenya as well as The Employment Act No 11 of 2007 enacted in (2007).
 One such law is The Sexual Offences Act No 3 of 2006, which criminalises sexual violence.
 Again, there is another one called The Marriage Act No 4 of 2014 that prohibits early/child marriages among others.
 However, executing and enforcing them remains a problem.

 Marital rape law

 Activists lobbied against the criminalization of marital rape in Kenya through legislation without success.
 There is recognition by the courts that marital rape constitutes a kind of violence based on gender; however, protection mechanisms must extend towards victims.

 Persecution of activists

 A lot of challenges against feminist campaigners exist in Kenya including online harassment, intimidations as well as attacks.
 Certain campaigners have been elevated to the status of being ‘divisive’ or ‘anti-cultural’ because they criticise patriarchal norms.
 Nevertheless, female rights activists in Kenya have remained committed to fighting for justice and equality.